sinzii/drafts/dedot_announcement.md

 - Optimize JSON-RPC v2 integration
 - Improve Contracts APIs
 - Improve `@dedot/chaintypes` package
   - js docs
   - suggestions on vs code
   - supports more chains
   - error handling when generating chaintypes
 - Improve `smoldot` integration
   - Add known chain specs
   - Add worker helper
 - Documentations & example dapps
 - And a lot more on the road map to help building a fully-fledge client.

 ## Who we are?
 We are small team that falls in love with Polkadot technology and believe in the vision of a decentralization future.
 - We've started contributing from 2022 and since then we have secured 2 W3F Grants to building open source for Polkadot:
   - The [1st grant](https://grants.web3.foundation/applications/coong_wallet) is to build [`Coong Wallet`](https://github.com/CoongCrafts/coong-wallet), a website-based wallet that's compatible with `@polkadot/extension` APIs and works seamlessly on both desktop and mobile.
 (Demo 1, Demo 2)
   - The [2nd grant](https://grants.web3.foundation/applications/delightfuldot) is to fund the initial phase of `dedot` (formerly named DelightfulDOT)
 - We're also the first prize winner of Polkadot Hackathon Vietnam 2023 with [`InSpace`](https://inspace.ink), an on-chain community launcher via ink! smart contracts.
-- Thang is PBA 5 Graduate in Singapore.
+- Thang (@sinzii), our lead developer, is PBA 5 graduate in Singapore.

 ## We need your feedback and supports
 - We can't build this alone without the community feedback and supports.
 We are deeply appreciated if you could give `dedot` a try and let us know how you like or not like it.
 - Aside from the initial funding from W3F Grants Program, we've been self funded `dedot` to working on some of the very important integrations like the new JSON-RPC specs or Typed Contracts APIs.
 We're now seeking for community feedback and asking for funding from the treasury to continue the development of `dedot` to bring the dapps development DX of Polkadot ecosystem to another level.
 We hope to have your all supports.
 Thank you!

-## Contract info
-- Post a discussions or raise an issue
+- Please let us know if you have any feedback by respond to this thread or post a discussion, raise an issue in the [dedot](https://github.com/dedotdev/dedot) repository
-- Direct contact with the lead developer of `dedot`
+- Direct contact with the lead developer of `dedot`:
   - Twitter / X: @realsinzii
   - Telegram: @realsinzii
   - Discord: @sinzii